Skip to main content

 class UserRepository extends PrismaRepository<User, UserRecord> {

-// Use this.context instead of this.prisma for transaction support
+// Use this.context for transaction-aware queries

 async customQuery(): Promise<User[]> {